privacyguides/privacyguides.org/docs/calendar-contacts.en.md

     **Proton Calendar** is an encrypted calendar service available to Proton members via web or mobile clients.
 Features include: automatic E2EE of all data, sharing features, import/export functionality, and [more](https://proton.me/support/proton-calendar-guide).
 Those on the free tier get access to a single calendar, whereas paid subscribers can create up to 20 calendars.
 Extended sharing functionality is also limited to paid subscribers.

     **Proton Mail** can be used to synchronize contacts.
-Likewise, the service is currently only available via web and mobile clients.
+Likewise, the service is currently only available via the web and mobile clients.

     [:octicons-home-16: Homepage](https://proton.me/calendar){ .md-button .md-button--primary }
     [:octicons-eye-16:](https://proton.me/legal/privacy){ .card-link title="Privacy Policy" }